Understanding the DTCC: From Traditional Clearing to Tokenization?

 Subsidiary Founded Function

-Depository Trust Company (DTC) 1973 Custody and settlement of equities, corporate and municipal bonds, and money market instruments
+Depository Trust Company (DTC) 1973 Custody and settlement of equities, corporate/municipal bonds, and money market instruments

 National Securities Clearing Corporation (NSCC) 1976 Clearing and central counterparty services for U.S. equities, corporate bonds, and ETFs